i have seen the best minds of my generation cowering in cafes,

 that humming, buzzing air that keeps them marching

-whose paranoid fits leave them backwards on chairs, facing broken cameras and curtains
+whose paranoid fits leave them backwards on chairs, facing broken cameras and torn-up curtains.

-whose agony forced them out through splintering wooden doors, into the cafe lights
+whose agony forced them through splintering wooden doors, into the cafe lights.

-who lust, feel dead but do it anyway
+who lust, feel dead but do it anyway, smoldering in chiaroscuro.

-who see one another through curse-marks on foreheads, hands, and necks
+who see one another by curse-marks on foreheads, hands, and necks.

 who lean closer, pretending not to weaken at the sight of her typing hands